ManolisDia/ManolisDia/README.md

 **CrimeSight** — Crime data viz prototype I built with some university professors.
 Student safety stuff.

-**BiteRite research** — Spent months figuring out if an AI holiday planning idea was technically feasible.
-It was, but the business wasn't.
+**BiteRite research** — Spent some time figuring out how to implement an "AI holiday planning app for people with allergies".
+The tech was feasible but the business wasn't.

 ---

 ### The non-code stuff

 - First-class CS degree (London Met)
-- Muay Thai since 2017 — good for learning to take hits and keep going
+- Muay Thai since 2017 — I love a (consentual) scrap.
+Scariest thing I'll ever do and I keep doing it.
-- Former college president, back when I thought that was impressive
+- Former college president, back when I thought that was impressive (DofE Silver too!)

 ---